 - Financial.
 What are your financial expectations?
 As a minimum, include revenue, costs, profit, cash flow and borrowings.
 Cash flow is key, and I’ve included further details in the next section.

 - Customers.
-What drives our marketplace?
+What drives your marketplace?
 How are our customers changing?
-What is influencing them and how are they changing?
+What is influencing them and how is that changing?
 What is the likely lifetime value of our ideal customers?
 How do we attract and convert potential customers?
-How do we measure customer satisfaction?
+How do you measure customer satisfaction?
 How do you maximise customer retention?

 - Processes.
-What are the key processes we need to develop and maintain and build our business?
-How are we going to build and maintain them?
+What are the key processes you need to develop and maintain and build your business?
+How are you going to build and maintain them?

 - People.
-What do we need to do to ensure that we ourselves and our people are getting accurate feedback on what we’re doing, learning what we need for the future and keeping us healthy and resilient?
+What do you need to do to ensure that you and your people are getting accurate feedback on what you’re doing, learning what you need for the future and keeping you healthy and resilient?

 When you’ve written them out, produce a one-page summary as a reminder as to what’s important to the business.

-As part of the balanced scorecard, here are some of the most useful, but difficult questions clients answer.
-It may be useful to get someone to help you think them through:
+As part of the balanced scorecard, here are some of the most useful, but difficult, questions clients answer.
+It may be helpful to get someone to help you think them through:

 Under customers the key issue are: